lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | ----------- | ----------- | ----------- |
 | id-sha256 | 2.16.840.1.101.3.4.2.1 | [RFC6234] |
 | id-sha512 | 2.16.840.1..101.3.4.2.3 | [RFC6234] |
-{: #tab-component-hash title="Hash algorithms used in Composite Constructions"}
+{: #tab-component-hash title="Hash algorithms used in pre-hashed Composite Constructions to build PH element"}

 # Component AlgorithmIdentifiers for Public Keys and Signatures